 We advise you to review the subject matter eligibility guidelines (particularly related to health and psychology research) to ensure that you are applying to the appropriate agency.
 If, upon reviewing the guidelines, you are still unsure, we ask that you submit a one-page summary of your proposed research to firstname.lastname@example.org to enable SSHRC staff to provide a preliminary assessment of its eligibility.
 Your summary should provide an outline of your research question, context, objectives, methodology, and contribution to the advancement of knowledge, and a short justification of why your application is eligible at SSHRC.
 Please note, however, that a final decision on eligibility can only be made following submission of a full proposal.

 2. Where can I find information on how SSHRC supports Indigenous research and researchers?

 SSHRC is committed to supporting and promoting research by and with Indigenous Peoples.
-Please visit the Aboriginal Research page and the Aboriginal Talent Measures page for more information on SSHRC’s commitment and related initiatives.
+Please visit the Indigenous Research page and the Indigenous Talent Measures page for more information on SSHRC’s commitment and related initiatives.

 3. Where can I find detailed instructions on how to apply?

 You must create an online account on SSHRC’s web-based forms site and log on.
 Once you have started your application, you can click the Instructions tab at the top of the page for more details.
 You can also review the What’s in an application? page for Doctoral Awards.